-EU citizens can visit Spain just bringing their national ID cards (but we highly recommend having a Passport).
+UE citizens can visit Spain just bringing their national ID cards.
 People from other countries should bring their passport and might need a visa.
 If this is your situation and you need some certificate to justify your assistance to the course, please let us know as soon as possible!
 Sometimes there are problems with mail and a fax is not enough.